-BIO 163 Basic Anatomy and Physiology
+Basic Anatomy and Physiology BIO 163

-Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2, DRE 098 or ENG 090 and RED 090 or ENG 002 or ENG 111 basic understanding of the fundamental principles of anatomy and physiology and their interrelationships.
+Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 098 or ENG 090 and RED 090 or ENG 002 or BSP 4002 or ENG 111

 This course provides a basic study of the structure and function of the human body.
 Topics include a basic study of the body systems as well as an introduction to homeostasis, cells, tissues, nutrition, acid-base balance, and electrolytes.
-Upon completion, students should be able to demonstrate a
+Upon completion, students should be able to demonstrate a basic understanding of the fundamental principles of anatomy and physiology and their interrelationships.